 A diabetes specialist’s approach

-The next step for Dr. Olansky is to cover the cut with a bandage to keep it moist so that it will heal faster.
+The next step, says Dr. Olansky, is to cover the cut with a bandage to keep it moist so that it will heal faster.

 “I don’t think there’s any advantage to keeping it open to the air,” Dr. Olansky says.
 “If the edge of a laceration gets dry, those cells dry, and you’re better off keeping a laceration, cut or a scrape moist with a topical antibiotic until you get a a scab that provides the same kind of protection as your skin.”

 She does warn that some people may be allergic to the active ingredients, neomycin and bacitracin, in the topical ointments and can develop contact dermatitis.
-She also adds that if it’s a deep cut and you haven’t had a tetanus shot in five years, you should ask your physician about that.
+She also adds that if it’s a deep cut and you haven’t had a tetanus shot in five years, you should ask your doctor about whether you should have a tetanus shot.

 Additionally, Dr. Olansky advises that, if you have diabetes, you should be especially careful with any cuts on your feet, so that you prevent any possible progression to other, more serious problems.